Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium Green's functions of excitations on the Laughlin edge

-It is worth noting that the product $V \mathcal{T}$ that enters Eq.~\eqref{eq:GF_Poisson} is proportional to the average current $\langle I_0\rangle = \nu e^2 V \mathcal{T}/(2\pi)$ on the edge.
+cf. Eq.~\eqref{eq:Laughlin-noneq-charge-n}.
+Once more, we emphasize that for the FQH edge, the transmission $\mathcal{T}$ that enters~\eqref{eq:average_I} must be understood as a re-normalized quantity with a generally non-linear dependence on the voltage $V$.
+With this in mind, identifications analogous to~\eqref{eq:average_I} can be done for all products of the type $\mathcal{T}V$ in subsequent formulas, so that the corresponding results can be expressed in terms of experimentally measurable average edge currents.
 We see that Eq.~\eqref{eq:GF_Poisson} differs from the equilibrium GF by an exponential factor.
-This factor can be split into a product of an oscillatory exponential $\exp (-i\omega_V \tau)$, that can be viewed as a shift of the chemical potential, with the frequency
+This factor can be split into a product of an oscillatory exponential $\exp (-i\omega_V \tau)$, that can be viewed as an effective shift of the chemical potential~\cite{Safi2020Jul,zhang2025effectivelinearresponsenonequilibrium}, with the frequency

 where $2\theta=2\pi \nu$ is the braiding phase of the minimal Laughlin quasiparticles, and an exponentially decaying factor $\exp(-|\tau|\gamma_\phi)$ with the dephasing rate

 Thus, the GFs of anyons ($\nu = 1/m < 1$) necessarily exhibit non-equilibrium dephasing.
 This is in stark contrast with the free-fermion case, $\nu=1$, where such a dephasing is absent (see, e.g, Eq.~\eqref{eq:GFs_free_fermions} below).
 The non-equilibrium dephasing of the anyon GFs in Eq.~\eqref{eq:GF_Poisson} can thus be attributed to the strongly correlated nature of the Laughlin edge.